mtekk/WP-Lynx/readme.txt

 === WP Lynx ===
 Contributors: mtekk
-Tags: Links, Facebook, Open Graph, post, posts Requires at least: 3.3
+Tags: Links, Facebook, Open Graph, post, posts Requires at least: 3.8
-Tested up to: 3.6
+Tested up to: 4.0
-Stable tag: 0.6.0
+Stable tag: 1.0.0
 WP Lynx allows you to mimic Facebook's wall links in your WordPress posts.

 == Description ==

 WP Lynx allows you to create stylized links akin to those in Facebook.
 These stylized links, known as lynx prints, can contain a thumbnail image of any of the images on the linked page, plus a short excerpt from the page.
 The images are automatically cached on your server (no hot-linking), and the content is intelligently scraped.

+Note: version 1.0.0 of this plugin requires PHP5.3 or newer.

 * English - default -